Content

 Ray Anover

-Mr. Anover has more than 20 years of experience in the biotech industry.
-Prior to joining Veloxis Pharmaceuticals in 2020, he managed the biologics development and manufacturing operations for Chiesi Pharmaceuticals at the company’s U.S. headquarters in Cary, N.C., for six years.
+Mr. Anover has more than 25 years of experience in the biotech industry.
+Prior to joining Eiger, he recently held a similar role at at Veloxis Pharmaceuticals in Cary, NC, which is a wholly owned subsidiary of Asahi Kasei Pharma based in Tokyo Japan.
+He also managed the biologics development and manufacturing operations for Chiesi Pharmaceuticals at the company’s U.S. headquarters in Cary, N.C. for six years.
 Previously, he coordinated student programs at BTEC for four years.
 Additional experience includes work at VaxGen in San Francisco managing the international technology transfer from client Bristol Myers Squibb in Syracuse, N.Y., to the contract manufacturing organization (CMO) Celltrion, located near Seoul, South Korea.
 He also worked in facility startup and tech transfer for Wyeth Vaccines in Sanford, N.C., and was employed by Tanox Biosystems, which eventually became part of Genentech.

 Mr. Anover holds a Bachelor of Science degree in biology, with a minor in chemistry and a pre-medicine concentration, from Baylor University in Waco, Texas.